Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework: Introduction

 \section{Introduction}

-Hirschsprung disease (HD), a congenital birth defect disorder defined by the absence of ganglionic cells within the myenteric plexus of the intestinal tract { \cite{b7}}, rapidly manifesting after birth, affects 1/5000 neonatal patients worldwide { \cite{b1}}.
-Lack of ganglionic cells, caused by defective migration, proliferation, and differentiation of neural crest cells during developmental periods throughout gestation.
-Thus, leading to obstruction of bowel movements caused by malformation of colon nerve cells and therefore leading to symptoms of HD, including severe constipation and signs of intestinal obstruction { \cite{b2}}.
-Thus, accurate identification of ganglionic cells in the colon is vital for confirmation of HD.
+Hirschsprung disease (HD), a congenital birth defect defined by the absence of ganglionic cells within the myenteric plexus of the intestinal tract { \cite{b7}}, affects 1/5000 neonatal patients worldwide { \cite{b1}}.
+Absence of ganglionic cells is due to defective migration, proliferation and differentiation of neural crest cells in the womb.
+It leads to malformation of enteric nerve cells that cause obstruction of the bowel.
+The patient presents with symptoms of severe constipation and features of intestinal obstruction { \cite{b2}}.
+Thus, it is necessary to identify the ganglion cells of the colon to confirm HD.

 After the onset of symptoms, traditional methods for diagnosing HD include a contrast enema radiograph, in which a barium contrast is inserted into the child's rectum and x-ray images of the colon are taken to visualize the structure of different colon segments, thereby confirming the presence of malformed intestines.
-A second popular method for diagnosing HD is a rectal biopsy, in which a section of tissue is extracted from the rectum and examined on a Whole Slide Image (WSI) by a trained pathologist.
-This method involves quantitatively assessing the presence of ganglionic cells.
-Although both are typically considered the gold standard for confirming HD, they have inherent limitations, such as sampling error, inter- and intra-rater variability among pathologists { \cite{b8,b10}}, and excessive time consumption.
-Highlighting the importance of automating the identification of ganglionic cells to confirm HD diagnosis.
+A second common method for diagnosing HD is a rectal biopsy, in which a section of tissue is extracted from the rectum and examined on a Whole Slide Image (WSI) by a trained pathologist.
+This method involves quantitatively assessing the presence of ganglion cells.
+Although both approaches are considered the gold standard for confirming HD, they have significant limitations, including sampling error, inter- and intra-rater variability among pathologists { \cite{b8,b10}}, and substantial time requirements.
+More critically, rectal biopsies are used to determine the most distal healthy segment of the intestine that can be preserved during a surgical pull-through procedure, which is a primary treatment option.
+Misidentifying a healthy region as aganglionic may lead to unnecessary resection of functional bowel, while misclassifying an aganglionic segment as healthy can result in surgical failure, which is particularly consequential given the limited physiological reserve of newborn patients, highlighting the importance of automating the identification of ganglionic cells with high accuracy.